 Catechesis of the Good Shepherd (CGS) is a children’s ministry program that invites children to encounter God.
 It’s an approach to Christian Formation in which children and adults listen to God together and experience God’s gift of love through multi-sensory Scripture presentations, contemplative work, and times of prayer.
 CGS is rooted in the Bible and the Liturgy of the Church.
 Children gather in a room specially prepared for them called an “atrium,” which contains hands-on materials that the children work with, like a model altar or a diorama of Jesus’ life.
 They also gather around a prayer table each week to listen and talk to God.
 Catechesis of the Good Shepherd is offered:

-• 10:00 am — Formation Hour: Children ages 3-5 meet on the Parish Hall stage.
-Children 6-8 meet in the Sheepfold.
-Children 9-12 meet in the Baptistery.
+• 10:00 am — Formation Hour: Children ages 3-12 meet in the classrooms in the Parish Hall.

 • 11:00 am — At the singing of the Gloria, children depart for Catechesis in procession, following the Cross.
-Children ages 3-5 go right to the Parish Hall; children ages 6-8 go left to the Sheepfold.
+Children ages 3-8 meet in the Parish Hall classrooms.
 They return during the Offertory for Holy Communion.

 To learn more about Catechesis of the Good Shepherd, you might start here!

 Junior High youth meet weekly on Sunday afternoon in a home setting.
-Their time begins with Bible study and leads to questions, discussions and creative response.
-The afternoon activities end with a peer-led time of worship.
+Their time begins with games followed by Bible study and leads to questions, discussions and creative response.

 Starting in 9th or 10th grade, baptized youth in the congregation who are preparing for Confirmation choose an adult mentor with whom they develop a close relationship.
 Together the mentor and young person study To Be A Christian, An Anglican Catechism.
 By studying this text the adult mentor and catechumen explore what it means to be a Christian and how to live a committed life.